bossley9/sn/README.md

 That's where this project comes in.
 The goal of this project is to readily download simplenote notes as text files and sync with edits to these files.

-The program works by using the Simperium websocket API to connect to Simplenote buckets and retrieve and upload data and changes.
+The program works by using the [Simperium websocket API](https://simperium.com/docs/websocket) to connect to Simplenote note buckets and retrieve and upload changes.

+## Features

+* Authenticate and download a user account's notes in markdown format
+* Upload changes to notes
+* Automatically open the notes directory with $EDITOR
+* Allow refetching for notes
+* Clear and delete all notes

 ## What this is not

-It is important to clarify that this syncing client is not:
+It is important to clarify that this Simplenote client is not:

-* a fully-fledged Simplenote CLI
+* an official Simplenote CLI
-* an extendible library
+* an extendible Simperium library
+* a real time note update system
 * a markdown converter
 * a websocket library

-This project is entirely made by me and for me.
-I don't plan on making this a general-purpose program or library, but I'm always open to suggestions and patches.
+This project is created entirely by me and for me.
+I don't intend to make this a general-use program but I'm always open to patches, and I welcome anyone who would like to use this project with me.

 ## Installation